-- 1. The purpose of this report is to: - a) inform the Policy and Resources Committee of the Local Government Finance Settlement (LGFS) for 2020/21 and the implications for the Council; - b) consider the proposed General Fund Revenue budget and other related matters for 2020/21; - c) enable the Policy and Resources Committee to make a recommendation to Council at its meeting on 27th February 2020 on the level of Council Tax to be set for the financial year 2020/21; and - d) provide details of the Council's Medium Term Financial Plan for the period 2020/21 to 2022/23 to highlight the significant budget deficit and the need to take further action to reduce expenditure to a sustainable level.
+- 1. The purpose of this report is to: - a) inform the Council of the Local Government Finance Settlement (LGFS) for 2020/21 and the implications for the Council; - b) consider the proposed General Fund Revenue budget and other related matters for 2020/21; - c) provide details of the Council's Medium Term Financial Plan for the period 2020/21 to 2022/23 to highlight the significant budget deficit and the need to take further action to reduce expenditure to a sustainable level.